Heritage works without consent

 In some instances, approval under part 5 of the Environmental Planning and Assessment Act 1979 may be required for the relevant works.
 Please seek pre-application advice from the relevant City staff before submitting this application.

-Alternatively, you can bring your application form with a CD-ROM containing the documents to a Neighbourhood Service Centre.
+You can bring your application form with a CD-ROM or USB containing the documents to a Neighbourhood Service Centre.

 If your request is approved, you will receive written confirmation that your works do not require consent.
 You cannot commence work until you receive this written confirmation from the City and you should keep the confirmation for your records.